daimonie/selfconsistentcapacitivegreen/coulombMetaData.md

 	Calculates the conductance around one of the eigen values.

 	python conductanceFollowPlot.py -f "follow0.txt" allows for inspecting the maximum conductance around an eigenvalue versus temperature.
+6. python coulombIslandCurrent.py >> current.txt

+	Calculates the current through the dot.
+This is very slow, as the occupation numbers have to be calculated for every bias voltage.
+Don't space it too closely!

+	python currentPlot.py -f "current.txt" to inspect current results. conductance unit plt.ylabel('conductance maximum  [2e^2/h]');